aklim/laravel-fresh/README.md

 # laravel-fresh

-Fresh Laravel installation with all configured resources to start build new project's.
+Fresh Laravel installation with all configured resources to start build new project's based on this template.